duckdb/duckdb-web/docs/extensions/postgres.md

 This returns an empty table.

-## Running SQL Queries in Postgres
+## Running SQL Queries in PostgreSQL

 ### The `postgres_query` Table Function